icedevml/react-native-hce-module-ios/packages/demo-ndef-app/README.md

 ## Prerequisites
 1. Clone the repository.
-2. Run `yarn` to install dependencies.
+2. Run `yarn` inside the project's directory to install dependencies.
 3. (iOS) Install Pods: `cd ios/ && bundle install && bundle exec pod install`.
 Then, open the project in XCode through the `ios/<project name>.xcworkspace` file.
 4. (iOS) Make sure to set up your Signing Team and Bundle Identifier in "Signing & Capabilities" settings section of the project.
 5. (iOS) Ensure that Host Card Emulation (HCE) entitlement with the ISO7816 AID `D2760000850101` is added to the app.